theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-swagger-inspector.md

 ![Swagger-Inspector](/img/contents/yunio/swagger-inspector.png){:class="img-responsive"}

 {: .box-note }
-**Note:** When passing a WHERE clause to a yunIo service using the http GET method, you must add spaces manually, e.g., `MANDT=800 and LAND1='DE'` instead of `MANDT=800andLAND1='DE'`.
+**Note:** When passing a WHERE clause to a yunIo service using the http GET method, add spaces manually, e.g., `MANDT=800 and LAND1='DE'` instead of `MANDT=800andLAND1='DE'`.

 ### Running the Service

 {: .box-note }
-**Note:** If the option [*Request credentials from callers when running services*](https://help.theobald-software.com/en/yunio/sap-connection#authentication) is active in the connection settings in yunIO, you have to select *Basic Authentication* in the *Authentication & Headers* tab of Swagger Inspector and enter your SAP credentials before running the service.
+**Note:** If the option [*Request credentials from callers when running services*](https://help.theobald-software.com/en/yunio/sap-connection#authentication) is active in the connection settings in yunIO, select *Basic Authentication* in the *Authentication & Headers* tab of Swagger Inspector and enter your SAP credentials before running the service.

 After parsing the service definition, the URL of the service endpoint should be available in the main URI input line.
 If not, enter the URL and select the *POST* method.